BrendanCook44/Art-With-Machine-Learning/README.md

 Thanks to the University of Toledo for allowing us to create such an awesome project to be used as a display piece within the College of Engineering!

-Credit to Logan Engstrom for providing the fast style transfer master repository:
+Credit to Logan Engstrom for providing the public fast style transfer master repository:
 https://github.com/lengstrom/fast-style-transfer